fish2492/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-1.Creates an alias ls for the value of rm *.
+1. Creates an alias ls for the value of rm *.
+2. Prints hello user where user is the current Linux user.